 John Stocker Postgraduate Scholarship

-The Postgraduate Scholarship Program recognised the value of candidates with industry experience and had the desired outcomes of encouraging return to study and promoting industry collaboration.
-The Program encouraged potential international collaboration.
+The Postgraduate Scholarship Program recognised the value of candidates with industry experience ad had the desired outcomes of encouraging return to study and promoting industry collaboration.
+The Program encourages potential international collaboration.

 John O’Sullivan Postgraduate Scholarship